 According to Hindu Dharma, we are all offsprings of Lord Brahma.
 Brahma is a male deity who creates but neither preserves nor destroys anything.
-He is projected to have emerged from the metaphysical Brahman along with Vishnu (preserver), Shiva (destroyer), all other gods, goddesses, matter and other beings.
+He is projected to have emerged from the metaphysical Brahman along with Lord Vishnu (preserver), Lord Shiva (destroyer), all other gods, goddesses, matter and other beings.

 After the creation of the world from the cosmic egg, Lord Brahma was busy in creating various forms of Gandharva, Yaksha, Kinnara, Kimpurusha, Rakshasa, Nagas, Suparna, Vanaras, Vidyadhara, Valkyria, Pisacha, Devas, Asuras and Human beings.
 He is said to have created human beings as an image of the gods.
 Thus, 4 sages or Kumaras were born.

 They were Sanaka, Sanandana, Sanatana, and Sanatkumara.
 Brahma had experienced the sight of Lord Vishnu sleeping on the back of Ananta Shesha after performing penance for thousands of years.
 Lord Vishnu pleased with his penance gave to him the basic knowledge of the Veda.
 Only after getting that knowledge, he commenced his creation.